-The HIRA was completed by Randy Craig AWWTP Supervisor 250 490-2559 cell 250 487-8362 randy.craig@penticton.ca and review by Glenn Robertson, MRI, Gord Austrom Op III and Gary Marsden Op III.
+The HIRA , Safe Work Procedures, Alternative Measures of Control and Lock out procedures were completed by Randy Craig AWWTP Supervisor 250 490-2559 cell 250 487-8362 randy.craig@penticton.ca and review by Glenn Robertson, MRI, Gord Austrom Op III and Gary Marsden Op III (Gary & Gord worker representatives).

-This SWP was created by Randy Craig, reviewed by MRI, Glenn Robertson, Gary Marsden and Gord Austrom
+This ALTERNATIVE MEASURES OF CONTROL was created by Randy Craig, reviewed by Glenn Robertson, Gary Marsden and Gord Austrom

-The following is the safe work procedure:
+The following is the Alternative Measures of Control:

-Assigned standby person shall continuously monitor gas detector as well as wet well level.
-The standby person shall never leave the lower level while the sump (moderate confined space) is occupied by a worker.
-If the stand by person needs to exit the lower area, that person must be replaced with another employee that is trained in Confined Space Entry and who has signed off on this SWP.
+Assigned standby person shall continuously monitor gas detector as well as upstream level.
+The standby person shall never leave area (moderate hazard atmosphere confined space) is occupied by a worker.
+If the stand by person needs to exit the lower area, that person must be replaced with another employee that is trained in Confined Space Entry and who has signed off on this ALTERNATIVE MEASURES OF CONTROL.

-In the event the level rises to 850 mm in the wet well, the level detector will trigger an alarm to our HMI (audible and visual) and plant staff will notify standby person to evacuate the moderate confined space.
+In the event a high level alarm upstream, the level detector will trigger an alarm to our HMI (audible and visual) and plant staff will notify standby person to evacuate the moderate confined space.
 The standby person will not be able to hear or see alarm; they will be contacted via radio or in person.

-A permanent marking marked at 850 mm has been established in the wet well and the standby person will log level every 20 minutes on the confined space entry sheet beside gas detector readings (see attached sheet).

 In the event of any gas detector alarms, the standby person will instruct the worker to exit the moderate confined space and both workers will exit lower screw pump area.
-We have 24 years of fixed H2S gas detection in the lower area and have never had an alarm; we have also been monitoring levels recently with portable gas detection and have had nothing but Clean Respirable Air both in the lower level and the sump.

-In the event the level reaches 850 mm the standby person will instruct the worker to exit confined space, both workers will exit lower screw pump area and report the situation to their Supervisors.
-Only after the supervisor investigates the cause, can re-entry too lower screw pump area and sump take place.

-If the level reaches 850mm and the workers are required to exit the area or in the event of a gas detector alarm, the WWTP Supervisor must document the event and any remedial action taken to correct situation.
-The report shall be distributed to Jenn Halas and Earl Timmer from MRI, Glenn Robertson from City of Penticton.
+If the upstream hi level alarm is acytivated and the workers are required to exit the area or in the event of a gas detector alarm, the WWTP Supervisor must document the event and any remedial action taken to correct situation.
+The report shall be distributed to Glenn Robertson from City of Penticton.

-JennH@maple.ca

-earlt@maple.ca
+Standby person shall carry a WWTP radio and on call cell phone for communication, location of area is approximately 40 m from Administration building

+This Alternative Measure of Control will protect the worker in the event that the upstream level gets to high.

+Time period for this alternative measure will be needed to complete the installation of the tank mixing system and for period ic future inspections.
+If this tank requires cleaning all duties can be done without the need for a confined space entry

 glenn.robertson@penticton.ca